xeroc/piston-cli/README.md

 ### Reading

-The subcommand `read` allows to read posts and replies from STEAM by providing the post *identifier*.
+The subcommand `read` allows to read posts and replies from STEEM by providing the post *identifier*.
 The identifier takes the form

     @author/permlink